matercomus/LibreChat-Travel-Agent/custom/README.md

 2.  **Run Docker Compose**: To start the application with your custom configuration, run the following command from the project root:
     ```bash
-    docker compose -f custom/deploy-compose.custom.yml up -d
+    docker compose -f deploy-compose.custom.yml up -d
     ```

 3.  **Stop the application**:
     ```bash
-    docker compose -f custom/deploy-compose.custom.yml down
+    docker compose -f deploy-compose.custom.yml down
     ```

 ## Merge Strategy - Completely Conflict-Free

 This setup is designed to be **100% merge-safe** when pulling updates from the upstream LibreChat repository:

-✅ **All customizations isolated in `custom/` directory** - Upstream never touches this folder
+✅ **Custom config files isolated in `custom/` directory** - Upstream never touches this folder

-✅ **Self-contained deployment file** - No dependencies on root-level compose files
+✅ **Deploy file is git-ignored** - Lives in root for simple paths, never committed to avoid conflicts

-✅ **No file overlays or merging** - Simple, single-file approach
+✅ **No file overlays or merging** - Simple, single-file approach with standard relative paths

-✅ **Automatic GitHub Actions deployment** - Uses `custom/deploy-compose.custom.yml` automatically
+✅ **Automatic GitHub Actions deployment** - Uses `deploy-compose.custom.yml` automatically

 ### What happens during upstream merges:

-- ✅ Upstream can modify `deploy-compose.yml` - **No conflict** (we don't use it)
+- ✅ Upstream can modify `deploy-compose.yml` - **No conflict** (we use deploy-compose.custom.yml)
 - ✅ Upstream can delete `docker-compose.override.yml` - **No conflict** (we don't use it)
-- ✅ Upstream can add new services or change configs - **No conflict** (isolated in custom/)
+- ✅ Upstream can add new services or change configs - **No conflict** (our file is git-ignored)
 - ✅ You manually review upstream changes and selectively adopt them into your custom file

 ### Adopting Upstream Changes